scientific-python/specs/meta-spec-0001.md

 title: MetaSPEC 1 — Governance and Decision Making
 date: 2021-01-06T09:11:39-08:00
 draft: false
+author:
-author: 'Jarrod Millman <millman@berkeley.edu>'
+  - 'Jarrod Millman <millman@berkeley.edu>'
+  - 'Stéfan van der Walt <stefanv@berkeley.edu>'
 spec_status: Draft
-spec_type: meta
 summary: |
-  Governance and decision making for the Scientific Python Ecosystem Coordination project.
+  Governance and decision making for the Scientific Python Ecosystem Coordination (SPEC) process.
 ---

 # Description

-- projects have separate enhancement proposal processes and development contraints
-- specs are cross-project recommendations to better coordinate the ecosystem and provide a more unified experience for users.
+Scientific Python Ecosystem Coordination documents or SPECs, for short, provide operational guidelines for projects in the Scientific Python ecosystem.
+Their goal is to coordinate the ecosystem and to provide a more unified experience for users.

-- ep are debated / accepted by the projects themselves often using something like consensus
-- specs are different in that

-  - we don't expect every spec will be immdediately adopted by all projects
-  - some will never be adopted by all projects

-- yet for specs to be meaningful they need to be adopted by several projects
-- and this adoption has to be approved by those projects independently
+Projects in the ecosystem have an existing, diverse set of proposal processes and development constraints.
+SPECs, therefore, are not meant to be prescriptive: rather, they are a mechanism to encourage shared practices and improve uniformity of experience.
+SPECs may, for example, capture established practices so that new projects can learn from them; or they may propose a new practice that the authors believe will benefit the ecosystem as a whole.

+Projects decide for themselves whether to adopt any given SPEC—often, this would be through team consensus.
+A SPECs may not be a good fit for every single project, and thus there is no expectation that all SPECs must be adopted by all projects.
+That said, SPECs only serve a meaningful purpose if they are adopted by several projects—and their authority largely stems from the extent to which they are.

-  - this means the spec process must be tightly integrated w/ core projects
-  - and flexible enough that different projects can implement / adopt according to their specific constraints and schedules
+In practice, this means that SPECs will be tightly integrated with core projects, but remain flexible enough for projects to implement them according to their own constraints.

 ## Steering Committee

-The SPEC Steering Committee (SSC) is composed of representatives from the NumPy, SciPy, Matplotlib, pandas, statsmodels, scikit-image, scikit-learn, and NetworkX projects as well as two general community members.
+The initial SPEC Steering Committee (SSC) is composed of representatives from the NumPy, SciPy, Matplotlib, pandas, statsmodels, scikit-image, scikit-learn, and NetworkX projects as well as two general community members.

-the SSC is responsiblities include
+As mentioned above, the steering project does not decide which SPECs are adopted—that choice resides with individual projects.
+They do, however, have control over whether SPECs are accepted in the first place.

+The SSC will:

-- maintain and approve specs including the process specs
+- Maintain and approve SPECs, including SPECs related to the SPEC process (MetaSPECs);
-  - metaspecs vs specs
-  - it is up to each project to decide how they will determine whether their project adopts a spec or not

-- serve as a communication channel to and from their projects
+- serve as a communication channel to and from their projects; and

-- accept new projects to provide members to the spec steering committtee
+- accept new projects into the SSC.

 ## Contributors

-who can submit a new SPEC?

-Any community member can propose a new SPEC by following the procedure...
+Any community member can propose a new SPEC by making a pull request to the [SPEC repository](https://github.com/scientific-python/specs).
+However, we recommend first discussing ideas in the [online forum](https://github.com/scientific-python/specs/discussions/categories/ideas).

 Contributors should read our [Code of Conduct]({{< ref "/about/code_of_conduct.md" >}}).

 # Implementation

+## Decision making and communication

+The SSC makes decisions through group consensus and, in the very rare instance where no consensus can be reached, by two-thirds majority vote of those available to cast a vote within ten days.

+Communication within the SSC takes place via the email group at ...
+SSC members are expected to be aware of conversations on this list to lean validity to consensus seeking and voting.

 ## Membership

-- how are members selected?  do they have term limits?

-- how is the list of members expanded?

-## MetaSPEC

-- consensus of SSC
+There are no term limits to the SPEC Steering Committee (SSC)—projects may replace their representatives at will, or choose not to participate.
+New projects are invited by the SSC.

-## SPEC
+## MetaSPECs

+Alterations to MetaSPECs have to be approved by the SSC.

+## Enhancement Proposals and SPECs

-for projects that already have an ep process in place, we recommend they create a new ep to list the specs they have adopted including links to their project discussions leading to adoption.
+For projects with an existing enhancement proposal process in place, we recommend creating a new proposal to list the SPECs adopted along with links to project discussions leading to adoption.

-they should also add their project to the spec_adopted_by tag for the spec.
+Once a project adopts a SPEC, they should add their project name to the `spec_adopted_by` field in the SPEC header.

 - email list